 The Company is exposed to credit risk in relation the financial guarantees given to banks in respect of credit facilities granted to a subsidiary.
-The Company monitors the results of the subsidiaries and their repayment on an on-going basis.
-The maximum exposure to credit risks amounts to RM186,980,500 (2019: RM186,967,000) representing the maximum amount the Company could pay if the guarantee is called on as disclosed in Note 31(b)(ii).
+The Company monitors the results of the subsidiary and its repayment on an on-going basis.
+The maximum exposure to credit risks amounts to RM214,650,000 (2020: RM186,980,500) representing the maximum amount the Company could pay if the guarantee is called on as disclosed in Note 31(b)(ii) to the financial statements.
 As at the reporting date, there was no indication that the subsidiary would default on repayment.